anthonypero/maintenance/README.md

 # maintenance

-This is the maintenance page for Virtupsi Media hosted sites.
+This is the maintenance page for Virtuosic Media hosted sites.